‘Dance Mom’s Brynn Rumfallo Quits Over Racy Routine

 With all of the drama going on, Dance Moms might be a whole new show by the time the season plays out.

-And without Abby in the mix, will fan favorite Maddie Ziegler or her little sister Mackenzie Ziegler consider rejoining the cast?
+And without Abby in the mix, will fan favorite Maddie Ziegler, or her little sister, Mackenzie Ziegler, consider rejoining the cast?

 [Featured Image by Image by Frazer Harrison/Getty Images]